languitar/autosuspend/doc/source/installation.rst

 Requirements
 ------------

+The minimal requirements are.

 * `Python 3`_
 * `psutil`_

-Additionally, the some checks need the following dependencies to function properly:
+Additionally, the some checks need further dependencies to function properly.

-* `python-mpd2`_
-* `requests`_
-* `lxml`_

-Please refer to :ref:`available-checks` for further details on these checks in which check requires which optional dependency.
+Please refer to :ref:`available-checks` for individual requirements.

+If checks using URLs to load data should support ``file://`` URLs, `requests-file`_ is needed.

 Binary packages
 ---------------